 Chris Henderson Drawing Prize: Sponsored by Hyphen

-We interviewed Zoe to find out a bit more about her and the influence behind her designs:
+We interviewed Jessica to find out more about the person behind this wonderful project:

 Who or what influenced you to pursue a career in architecture?